 Gibraltar is a British Overseas Territory.
-It is a peninsular having a land frontier with Spain and is situated at the south-western tip of Europe, guarding the entrance to the Mediterranean Sea from the Atlantic Ocean, with Morocco situated 14 miles away across the Straits of Gibraltar.
+It is a peninsular having a land frontier with Spain and is located at the south-western tip of Europe, guarding the entrance to the Mediterranean Sea from the Atlantic Ocean, with Morocco situated 14 miles away across the Straits of Gibraltar.
 Its vital importance as a strategic military site has been paramount in its history from early times.
 In the ancient world the ‘Rock of Gibraltar’, which rises to approximately 1,300 ft, was one of the Pillars of Hercules, demarking the limits of the ‘known world’ and famous for being the meeting place of continents.
 This location has given Gibraltar a history and an influence on world events out of proportion to its size and population.

 Being 6.8 square kilometres in size and having a population of approximately 32,000 people, Gibraltar enjoys a very close constitutional, legal and cultural relationship with the United Kingdom, fusing British character, infrastructure and laws with the appeal of Mediterranean climate and lifestyle choices.